Helmets protect against minor skull injuries like bruises and lacerations.

 head injuries had increased even though the use of helmets had skyrocketed throughout the 1990s.
 The risk of injury per cyclist had gone up by 51%. …

 “We don’t know what’s going on,” said one political appointee who should know.
 Well, I’ll offer my idea.
 People accepted the idea that helmets work, and then created studies to “prove” that they do. “

-The UK’s National Children’s Bureau provided a detailed review of cycling and helmets in 2005, concluding that the case for helmets is far from sound:
+The UK’s National Children’s Bureau provided a detailed review of cycling and helmets in 2005:

 “The conclusion from the arguments outlined above is that the case for cycle helmets is far from, sound.
 The strong claims of injury reduction made by helmet proponents have not been borne out for fatalities (which this paper argues is the most methodologically sound test of effectiveness) in real-life settings with large populations. …